-Parks, public gardens, churches, malls, and other venues around Los Angeles and Orange County celebrate the Easter season in a variety of ways, from the purely commercial to the devoutly religious.
-Visitors planning to travel to California in late March and early April 2018, sure be sure to check out these great events, attractions, and activities over Easter weekend.
+Parks, public gardens, churches, malls, and other venues around Los Angeles and Orange County celebrate the Easter season in a variety of ways—from the purely commercial to the devoutly religious.
+Visitors planning to travel to California in April should be sure to check out some of the great events, attractions, and activities coming to the city over Easter weekend.

-If you're in the mood for family fun, consider checking out the annual community egg hunt at Perishing Square or attending the Easter party at the Los Angeles Zoo, and if you want something more romantic, you could take a brunch cruise on the Queen Mary.
+If you're in the mood for family fun, consider checking out the annual community egg hunt at Pershing Square or attending the Easter party at the Los Angeles Zoo, and if you want something more romantic, you could take a brunch cruise on the Queen Mary.

 No matter what you decide to do, be sure to grab a ticket or make a reservation in advance to ensure you and your family can enjoy all the fun on this holiday weekend in Los Angeles.
 Be sure to check out the associated websites for more information about hours of operation, admission prices, and special instructions for holiday travel.

 One of the best community-oriented events in Los Angeles takes place in Downtown's Pershing Square on the Saturday before Easter each year.

 The annual Pershing Square Community Egg Hunt includes prizes, poetry and storytelling, arts and crafts, children’s entertainment, and inflatable bounce castles.
 Egg hunts will run in shifts by age group, and there is food available for purchase on-site.

 Additionally, dozens of other Los Angeles parks also host Easter egg hunts in the week leading up to the holiday (and on Easter Sunday itself).
 Visit the official LA Parks website for more information on when these events will take place in a community park near you.

 Visiting the Los Angeles Zoo and Botanical Gardens is a memorable experience no matter what time of the year you're in the city, but for Easter each year, this famous attraction is taken over by Big Bunny's Spring Fling event.